<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 There are a number of reasons Google reviews may suddenly disappear from your Google Business Profile.
 Here are a few along with ways to get them back.

-We hear from clients all the time, “Why did this Google Business Profile review just disappear?”
+If you’ve ever logged into your Google Business Profile to discover you’ve lost reviews, you’re not alone.
+We hear from clients all the time, “Why did this review just disappear?”

 Reasons why you are losing reviews